ctb/titus-blog/src/2020-software-and-workflow-dev-practices.md

 Nothing about these processes ensures that the scientific output is correct or useful, of course.
 While scientific correctness of computational workflows necessarily depends (often critically) on the correctness of the code underlying those workflows, the code could ultimately be doing the wrong thing scientifically.
 That having been said, I've found that the processes below let us focus much more cleanly on the scientific value of the code because we don't worry as much about whether the code is correct, and moreover our processes support rapid iteration of software and workflows as we iteratively develop our use cases.

 As one side note, I should say that the complexity of the scientific process is one thing that distinguishes research computing from other software engineering projects. **Often we don't actually have a good idea of what we're trying to achieve**, at least not any level of specificity.
-This is a recipe for disaster in a software engineering project, but it's our day to day life in science!
+This is a recipe for disaster in a software engineering project, but it's our day-to-day life in science!
 What ...fun?
 (I mean, it kind of is.
 But it's also hellishly complicated.)

 ## Workflows and scripts